leftthomas/SRGAN/README.md

 > Video Results

 The left is bicubic interpolation video, the right is super resolution video(output of the SRGAN).
-Click the image to watch the complete video.

 [![Watch the video](images/video_SRF_2.png)](https://youtu.be/05vx-vOJOZs)